DEFRA/quke/README.md

 ### --without development

 If you are working on Quke itself there are additional bits required to aid with that.
-These are grouped under `development` and will be installed if you run `bundle install` instead.
+These are grouped under `development` and will be installed if you just run `bundle install`.
 As they are not needed if you are just writing tests we advise you to use the `--without development` flag.

 ## Execution